PeterSimari/solitaire/README.md

 The project was built with my Software Engineering class in mind.
 This class helped me understand a ton about java programming, including Polymorphism and State-Patterns.
 I implemented those a few times throughout this code.

 I have been working on this project since January and recently just uploaded this to GitHub.

+If you would like to run and play this game, follow these instructions:
+ 1. Download the game files.
+ 2. Compile with "javac *.java"
+ 3. Run "java GUI"
+ 4. Play!
+Have fun, comment if you can find any bugs or if I should add new features!

+Thank you very much!
+I hope you enjoy.